codewrite/dev.codewrite.co.uk/_posts/raspberrypi/2022-12-22-HASSConfigFiles.md

 ````
 {% endraw %}

 This is slightly more complicated than the sensors because we have a single service that takes three parameters - led, on and brightness.
-The led is mandatory, the on and brightness parameters are optional (in case you are wondering where the led parameter is, it is in the secrets.yaml file which will talk about shortly).
+The led is mandatory, the on and brightness parameters are optional (in case you are wondering where the led parameter is, it is in the secrets.yaml file).
 So let's see what is in the secrets.yaml file now:

 {% raw %}
 ````yaml